-Apple Inc. (AAPL)’s iPhone map application, which was released in September, includes Yelp’s “check-in” feature to let users broadcast their whereabouts to friends.
+Apple Inc. (AAPL:US)’s iPhone map application, which was released in September, includes Yelp’s “check-in” feature to let users broadcast their whereabouts to friends.
 Such partnerships are helping mobile traffic, Stoppelman said on the call.

 To contact the reporter on this story: Danielle Kucera in San Francisco at email@example.com

 To contact the editor responsible for this story: Tom Giles at firstname.lastname@example.org